 As demonstrated by the breadth of activities, President Chodosh emphasized that developing creative solutions to complex challenges requires applying all three Open Academy commitments interdependently and consistently across the entire CMC experience.
 Those “little moments of practice and experience, return on investment and value” subsequently make it easier for students to build confidence and keep applying their knowledge to new opportunities.

 “I think what’s powerful about what Vernon is doing at the Kravis Lab, and what our other institutes and centers at CMC do, is giving each of you opportunities to engage outside of the College, to engage in smaller chunks of challenges that give you a positive feedback response of having an impact … which help you practice those skills of getting things done,” President Chodosh said.
-“You learn, sometimes through failure, sometimes through modes of success, but it gives you that positive cycle of doing and learning that then becomes very powerful.”
+“You learn, sometimes through failure, sometimes through modest success, but it gives you that positive cycle of doing and learning that then becomes very powerful.”

 When the time for student questions arrived, Caleb Rasor ’28 said he enjoyed the panel because “ideas and discussions (like this) brought me to CMC.”